Zhang Zhehan: 2010–2021: Early years and breakthrough success

-2021: Domestic boycott
+2021: Blacklisting

+In 2021, anti-fans of Zhang circulated photographs from one of Zhang's friend's social media accounts, showing him in an intimate pose with a woman.
+Internet users critical of Zhang alleged that he was being dishonest and unprofessional, misleading fans by portraying himself as possibly gay while being involved with a woman.

+On August 12, 2021, posts on Douban and Weibo showed Zhang at a friend's 2019 wedding with fellow wedding guest Dewi Sukarno.
+The posts alleged that Zhang had an anti-Chinese and pro-Japan stance, and many Weibo users described Dewi as "a right-wing anti-Chinese politician".
+The posts also incorrectly stated that Dewi Sukarno was the wife of the Indonesian President responsible for the massacres of Chinese in Indonesia (Dewi's husband was Sukarno; the massacres were perpetrated under Suharto).
+The wedding occurred at Nogi Shrine, dedicated to Japanese General Nogi Maresuke, who led forces against China in the First Sino-Japanese War.

 On August 13, 2021, photos surfaced online of Zhang posing in front of cherry blossom trees near Japan's Yasukuni Shrine in 2018 and of him attending a wedding ceremony at Nogi Shrine in 2019.
-The shrines are controversial in China due to their honoring of imperial Japanese military officers who invaded China.
-At the wedding, Zhang also took a photo with Dewi Sukarrno, who was labeled by many Weibo users as "a right-wing anti-Chinese politician".
-The photos sparked outrage among Chinese netizens.
+The Chinese public and government condemn the shrine, which Japanese politicians visit on the anniversaries of Japan's surrender in World War II, and view the shrine as a symbol of Japanese militarism and Japan's invasion of China.
+Chinese people refer to visiting the shrine as baigui ("worshipping the devil").

+Zhang's photos sparked outrage among Chinese netizens.
 Zhang issued an apology, stating: "Today, I deeply apologize for my past ignorance, my shame and especially my previous improper behaviour.
-I attended a friend’s wedding in Japan.
+I attended a friend's wedding in Japan.
 It is my mistake for the oversight of [not knowing] the historical background behind the wedding venue and the political background of the other wedding guests.
 When I used to travel everywhere, I liked to casually take pictures.
 Due to the lack of understanding for the local architecture and the history and being careless about the content when taking pictures, when I took the pictures, it resulted in content that seriously harmed the feelings of compatriots.
 I also solemnly apologize here, I am sorry."
 In response, the People's Daily stated: "As a public figure, a lack of historical knowledge and unknowingness of the suffering of the nation is unacceptable."